 Supermarket refrigeration vehicles are set to become more environmentally friendly following a collaboration to electrify the cooling systems using solar panels and batteries.

-Funded by the UK’s innovation agency, Innovate UK, the work between Cenex and Sunswap will develop a novel and innovative electrical architecture for a solar & battery powered Transport Refrigeration Unit (TRU) that lowers emissions and meets real customer operational requirements.
+Funded by the UK’s innovation agency, Innovate UK, the work between Cenex and Sunswap on project ZERO (Zero Emission Refrigerated Operations) will develop a novel and innovative electrical architecture for a solar & battery powered Transport Refrigeration Unit (TRU) that lowers emissions and meets real customer operational requirements.

 The majority of TRUs, which rely on a secondary diesel engine to provide power for cooling, account for up to 95% of all PM emissions and 40% of NOx emissions from a modern Euro VI refrigerated truck and the cost of operating TRUs in the UK will increase by 70% from 2022 with the removal of the red diesel subsidy.
 The environmental and financial impacts, plus tightening legislation and corporate social responsibility mean customers require a clean and economical alternative.

 The Sunswap system with solar panels on the trailer roof, battery packs located underneath the trailer and TRU system mounted on the front wall

 The solution is to replace the diesel TRU with a solar and battery powered alternative.
 At the core of the product is the patent-pending battery technology enabling the TRU to meet a wide range of customer requirements.
 Additionally, the trailer roof is covered with solar panels, providing extra on-board energy.